 Direction and Alpha

 Direction is indicating the direction from where the transition starts and you also have the option to set a custom point to start from any angle you like.
 With changing the Offset you specify the starting distance in pixels with regard to the placement of the element on the canvas.
-As an example you can position the element in the lower right corner of the canvas and then set a 300 offset to slide across the whole 300 pixel width of your banner.
+As an example you can position the element in the lower right corner of the canvas and then set a 300 offset to slide across the whole 300 pixel width of your design.

 Alpha is used to control transparency at the start of the transition so if you set it to 0 your element will start off completely transparent and then gradually become solid.